chromium/chromium/docs/mac_lld.md

 For that reason, it's possible to opt in to LLD for macOS builds (not for iOS builds, and that's intentionally not in scope).

-A background note: There are two versions of LLD upstream: The newer ports that are nowadays used for ELF and COFF, and an older design that's still the default Mach-O LLD.
-There's however an effort underway to write a new Mach-O LLD that's built on the same design as the ELF and COFF ports.
-Chromium Mac builds uses the new Mach-O port of LLD ("`ld64.lld.darwinnew`").
+A background note: There are two versions of LLD upstream: The newer ports, and an older design that's still available as ld64.lld.darwinold for Mach-O LLD.
+We use the new `lld/MachO` port, not the old one.
+The new one is the default selection for `-fuse-ld=lld` on macOS as of March 1 2021.

 Just like the LLD ELF port tries to be commandline-compatible with other ELF linkers and the LLD COFF port tries to be commandline-compatible with the